bmc/grizzled-scala/index.md

     val orgClapperRepo = "clapper.org Maven Repository" at "http://maven.clapper.org"
-    val grizzled = "org.clapper" %% "grizzled-scala" % "0.6"
+    val grizzled = "org.clapper" %% "grizzled-scala" % "0.7"

 **NOTE:** The first doubled percent is *not* a typo.
-It tells SBT to treat Grizzled-SLF4J as a cross-built library and automatically inserts the Scala version you're using into the artifact ID.
-It will *only* work if you are building with Scala 2.7.7 or Scala 2.8.0.RC1.
+It tells SBT to treat Grizzled Scala as a cross-built library and automatically inserts the Scala version you're using into the artifact ID.
+It will *only* work if you are building with Scala 2.8.0.RC2 or Scala 2.8.0.RC3.
 See the [SBT cross-building][] page for details.

 ## Source Code Repository